 Typically, businesses use customer relationship management (CRM) or enterprise resource planning (ERP) solutions to make decisions without relying on outside specialists.

-The use of embedded BI is permanently changing how they make these decisions by eliminating the need to leave their current systems.
+The use of embedded embedded BI solutions and embedded data analytics are permanently changing how they make these decisions by eliminating the need to leave their current systems.
 Incorporating BI into existing applications allows users to make more accurate decisions to achieve the desired outcome.
-It also improves the users' engagement in the system, which increases the value of these applications to the organization.
+It also improves the users’ engagement in the system, which increases the value of these applications to the organization.

 Improved Business Performance

-Embedded BI can significantly enhance an organization's business performance by integrating operations with analytics.
+Embedded BI can significantly enhance an organization’s business performance by integrating operations with analytics.
 This capability allows application users to analyze data and take immediate action on their results.
-Furthermore, embedded BI facilitates the improvement of business operations by enabling real-time analysis-based KPIs.
+Furthermore, embedded business intelligence software facilitates the improvement of business operations by enabling real-time analysis-based KPIs.

 For example, a manufacturing organization could use analytics to monitor and prevent maintenance problems by identifying patterns in equipment breakdown.